wicorn29/codyclient/README.md

-# codyclient
+# codyclient ssc
-CodyChat HTML client
+CodyChat HTML client extra files that get fetched and i dont feel like hosting in codycore so theyre herre